bitcoin/bitcoin/doc/tor.md

 ## 3. Automatically listen on Tor

-Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically.
+Starting with Tor version 0.2.7.1 it is possible, through Tor's control protocol API, to create and destroy 'ephemeral' hidden services programmatically.
 Bitcoin Core has been updated to make use of this.